Annual canvass 2016

 It is not possible to search the full register nationally, as the full registers are only available to view at each local electoral registration office.

-The edited register leaves out the names and addresses of people who have asked for them to be excluded from that version of the register.
-The edited register can be sold to anyone who requests it, and used for any purpose.
+The open register (previously known as the edited register) is an extract of the electoral register but is not used for elections.
+It can be bought by any person, company or organisation.
+For example, it is used by businesses and charities to confirm the name and address.
 Cheshire West and Chester Council may use the information we hold for the prevention and detection of fraud, which also includes for the assessment and/or collection of any tax or duty.
 This will include sharing of information held internally and with external organisations where the law allows.

 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register would not affect your right to vote.
 If you wish your details to be removed from the electoral register, this request can be emailed to email@example.com stating your name and address.
 You can also complete the section 11 form by downloading a copy here for completion:

 If your safety may be at risk if details are published on the voters list, you can register anonymously.

 This option is suitable for people escaping domestic violence or for people whose occupation means they must keep their identity private.
 It is not intended for people who do not want their details sold on to third parties, they can ‘opt-out’ of the open register instead.